 An employer's specific practice has a divergent impact on workers over the age of 40, whether for an individual worker or a group of workers.

-That said, when you experience any of these in the workplace, you should consider contacting a California Employment Attorney.
+That said, when you experience any of these in the workplace, you should consider contacting a Los Angeles Age Discrimination Lawyer.
 Not only are they more knowledgeable about the law, but having them around can help you be more sure about the legal moves you'll take moving forward.

 In some circumstances, a worker is unsure if the actions taken against them are discriminatory because of their age.
 The following are some prevalent workplace signs of age discrimination.